-If, during the development of plans for a proposed project, the LPA determines that there are circumstances that may make it impracticable to meet the applicable design guidelines, the LPA shall make a written request to BLP for a "design exception" using a summary format similar to the form in Figure 5.1.
+If, during the development of plans for a proposed project, the LPA determines that there are circumstances that may make it impracticable to meet the applicable design guidelines, the LPA shall make a written request to BLP for a "design exception" using a summary format like the form in Figure 5.1.
 All supporting documentation should be included with the submittal as attachments to the summary form.
-Supporting documentation should be consistent with Section 2.3.4 of the KDOT Design Manual, Volume 1, Road Section.
+Supporting documentation should be consistent with Section 2.3.4 of the KDOT Design Manual, Volume 1, Bureau of Road Design.